 Students who are granted reinstatement must earn a 2.5 semester GPA or raise their cumulative GPA to 2.0 or they will be placed on one Semester Suspension.
 Students on suspension are not allowed to enroll in any classes for credit, including online courses, from CCU.

 One Semester: The first time a student is placed on suspension it is for one semester.
 During that semester, the student cannot take any classes at CCU for credit, including consortium classes with CCU as the host institution.
 After one semester the student is eligible to return. the student will return on Academic Probation with all the restrictions that pertain to Academic Probation.

 Academic Year: A student who returns to school after one semester of suspension must regain good standing or demonstrate progress toward good standing, or the student will be placed on a yearlong suspension.
 After a minimum of one academic year, the student who desires to return must make a formal written appeal to the Admissions and Academic Standards Committee.
 The Committee’s approval is required before the student can return as a credit student.
 Students returning after a year of suspension will return under the catalog and degree requirements in effect when they enroll again.
 They will also return on Academic Probation with all the restrictions that pertain to Academic Probation.
-Students on Suspension for a full academic year must contact the Registrar’s Office for information on being reinstated as a credit student.
-This reinstatement process should begin sixty days before the beginning of the semester in which the student desires to return.
+Letters of appeal should be sent to the Registrar’s Office no later than thirty days before the beginning of the semester in which the student wishes to return.